Skip to main content Link Search Menu Expand Document (external link)

 One of the most important environment variables you’ll work with on the command line is $PATH.

-- Hence, if you have installed an app (e.g: Telegram) and tried to execute the binary from the command line and met with the error
+Therefore, if you have installed an app (e.g: Telegram) and tried to execute the binary from the command line and met with the error command not found, it simply means you haven’t added the path where that binary is to the $PATH environment variable.

 Task 4